 The need to baby proof your home cannot be overemphasized.
 In this video, two toddlers are harmlessly playing with their drawer and it topples over on one of them.
 They clearly do not know what to do and the other child is in distress.
 It is disheartening to watch how he struggles to free himself.
 There are a lot of things that could have happened as a result of this incident.
-However, we are thankful he was able to get out and we hope there are no internal injuries.
+However, we are thankful he was able to get out and there were no internal injuries.

 Baby proofing your home is necessary to ensure a safe home free from hazards for your baby.
 Babies are curious as they take in their environment and are constantly watching you.
 They will very evolve from staying in one place to being eager to get around.